 Under the terms of the Consent Decree the WSSC Trunk Sewer Inspection Program inspected all required sewers in 21 basins by December 2010 and completed Sewer System Evaluation Surveys (SSES) for 9 basins.
 WSSC shall conduct rainfall, groundwater and flow monitoring to determine Inflow/Infiltration (I/I) rates and identify areas of limited capacity through collection system modeling.
 Where appropriate, WSSC shall use additional means to identify sources of I/I, including CCTV, smoke and/or dye testing.
 All the Trunk Sewer Inspections, SSES work and other related collection system evaluations are complete.
-Due to the delay in receiving permits, as well as Right-of-Entry permissions and subcontractor availability, trunk sewer reconstruction work has been delayed.
+Due to the delay in receiving permits, as well as Right-of-Entry permissions and subcontractor availability, trunk sewer reconstruction work is expected to extend beyond the Consent Decree's current December 2015 deadline.
 All USACE and MDE permits have been received.
 WSSC Sanitary Sewer Overflow Consent Decree (December 7, 2005).
-Second Amendment to WSSC Sanitary Sewer Overflow Consent Decree (December 4, 2015)